daniaokuye/winnerineast.github.io/README.md

 - [EDVR - merged into MMSR](https://github.com/winnerineast/EDVR):MMSR is an open source image and video super-resolution toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by Multimedia Laboratory, CUHK.
 MMSR is based on our previous projects: BasicSR, ESRGAN, and EDVR.
 - [Everybody Dance Now with PyTorch](https://github.com/winnerineast/everybody_dance_now_pytorch): A PyTorch implementation of "Everybody Dance Now" from Berkeley AI lab.
 Including all functionality except pose normalization.
 - [Everybody Dance Now with Temporal FaceGAN](https://github.com/winnerineast/EverybodyDanceNow-Temporal-FaceGAN):Another implementation.
+- [FCIS](https://github.com/winnerineast/FCIS):FCIS is a fully convolutional end-to-end solution for instance segmentation, which won the first place in COCO segmentation challenge 2016.
 - [Kalman Filter for Multiple Objects Tracking](https://github.com/winnerineast/kalman_filter_multi_object_tracking):Multiple object tracking using Kalman Filter and Hungarian Algorithm - OpenCV.
 - [Hand Track JS](https://github.com/winnerineast/handtrack.js):Handtrack.js is a library for prototyping realtime hand detection (bounding box), directly in the browser.
 Underneath, it uses a trained convolutional neural network that provides bounding box predictions for the location of hands in an image.
 The convolutional neural network (ssdlite, mobilenetv2) is trained using the tensorflow object detection api.
 - [human pose estimation with pytorch](https://github.com/winnerineast/human-pose-estimation.pytorch): Simple Baselines for Human Pose Estimation and Tracking.